pratyakshm/pratyakshm.com/content/about.md

 # Pratyaksh Mehrotra

-Pratyaksh is a computer science student with experience in Android development and cybersecurity.
-He has served as Product Manager for the RevengeOS Android operating system and maintained the WinRice project.
-In addition to technology, Pratyaksh is also interested in film and music.
-He is currently learning C++ and plans to learn Rust in the future.
-Pratyaksh has recently started blogging about technology.
+I'm a CS student with an interest in Android Platform Development and cybersecurity.
+I've served as Product Manager at RevengeOS Android OS, I'm the Co-Founder of FlameGApps, and I've built and maintained the WinRice project.
+In addition to technology, I'm a film and music enthusiast.

 ### Links: